-In 2014, there were 856,682 small businesses that employed 1,755,901 people headquartered in Michigan, and more than 1,100 of these businesses were based in Howell, MI.
+During previous years, there were 856,682 small businesses that employed 1,755,901 people headquartered in Michigan, and more than 1,100 of these businesses were based in Howell, MI.
 This city takes pride in its many small businesses, including locally owned specialty shops and independent dining venues.
 This makes the city an especially good place for entrepreneurs and small-business owners to set up shop.
 No matter how large or small your company, it is important that you protect your investment with a suitably built Howell commercial insurance package.
-In 2014 alone, businesses in Michigan collected $12,848,751 in business insurance claims, which highlights how important this coverage is.
+In recent years, businesses in Michigan collected $12,848,751 in business insurance claims, which highlights how important this coverage is.

-Building a comprehensive insurance policy for your business can often be a confusing task; but you can simplify the process by discussing your coverage needs with an independent insurance agent in the Trusted Choice® network.
+Building a comprehensive insurance policy for your business can often be a confusing task, but you can simplify the process by discussing your coverage needs with an independent insurance agent in our network.
 These agents can work with several reputable insurance companies to help you find the best price for your coverage.
-Find a Trusted Choice Agent near you to compare Howell business insurance quotes for policies that have been customized to meet the specific needs of your company.
+Find an agent near you to compare Howell business insurance quotes for policies that have been customized to meet the specific needs of your company.

-- According to the 2015 Travelers Business Risk Summary, 60 percent of small-business owners ranked medical cost inflation as their highest concern and more than 30 percent said they felt unprepared to handle this concern.
+- According to a recent Travelers Business Risk Summary, 60 percent of small-business owners ranked medical cost inflation as their highest concern and more than 30 percent said they felt unprepared to handle this concern.

 - According to a national study, 71 percent of product liability awards by the courts amounted to $1 million or more.